Skip to content

 How to set up and adjust your subwoofer

-A subwoofer is a great addition to your sound system, but how do you set it up correctly?
-Get it under control with our 5 easy steps to better bass.
+A subwoofer is a fantastic addition to your sound system, but how do you set it up correctly?
+Get it right with our 5 easy steps to better bass.

 Read more